TheMarex/ba-thesis/ba.md

 ## Implementation

+\fixme{Needs introduction}

+### Computing the inverse kinematics
+While implementing the stabilizer above, a number of problems has to be solved.
+For one, computing the inverse kinematics proofed challenging.
+During walking the base of support depends on which foot is in contact with the ground.
+Thus the left foot will act as base and the right foot as TCP if the left foot is the support foot.
+The reverse is true if the right foot is the support foot.
+In dual support phase, we actually have two bases of support, which yields a parallel kinematic chain.
+\name{Simox}, the framework used to compute the inverse kinematics, describes the kinematic structure of a robot as a directed tree.
+Solving the inverse kinematics was initially only possible for sub-trees of that tree.
+That means it was not possible to chose base and TCP freely, but it was determined by the structure in which the kinematic model was initially described.

+As a first approximation, a kinematic model with the left foot as root node was used.
+In the case of the right foot being the support foot, this approach leads to an increased error.
+Consider solving the inverse kinematics for both legs using a differential solver in two steps:
+First from the base (the left foot) to the pelvis, then from the pelvis to the right foot.
+Lets assume the IK computes a perfect solution to place the pevlis link and only achieves a small pose error of $e_{\alpha} = 0.1°$ in the pitch angle of the right foot.
+If the trajectory is execute, the right foot will achieve its target pose, since it is constrained by the ground contact.
+However the error in the right foot pose will effect all other frames of the robot.
+Assuming a offset of $v = (-0.5, 0, 1)^T m$ from the right foot to the pelvis link, we can compute the realized pelvis offset as $v' = R_y(-e_{\alpha}) \cdot v = (-0.49825, 0,  1.00087)^T m$
+Which yields $1.76mm$ error in x-direction and $0.87mm$ error in y-direction.

+To solve this \name{Simox} was extented by a function ```cloneInversed``` that can compute a kinematic structure with abitrary root placement from an existing description.
+To solve the parallel kinematic chain, it proofed sufficient to approximate it as a normal kinematic chain and constrain the base and TCP targets acordingly.
+However since the position of one foot will have small positioning errors, there will be some jitter introduced into the system.
+Integrating a solver for parallel kinematics might decrease some of the jitter observed in foot contact forces during dual support, as the constraint solver used for the simulation will only amplify this jitter.

+### Integration into the simulator

+* Controller can be activated and changed during runtime
+* Several controller: Kajita, Cartesian, Player

+### Problems

+* Measured torque does not correspond with predicted torque
+* Contact forces have a lot of jitter

+### Alternative approach

+* No ZMP, CoM correction
+* Just guards against simple disturbences
+* Cannot adapt to changed environment (slope, small step)

 * Replacable IK component
 * Change of root during computation
 * Measuring force + torques in bullet did not work out